NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Hellinger Distance
 ........................

-The Hellinger Distance, is a distance metric used to quantify the similarity between two distributions.
-It measures the overlap between the probabilities assigned to the same event by both reference and analysis.
-It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which analysis assigns some positive probability and vice versa.
+The `Hellinger Distance`_, is a distance metric used to quantify the similarity between two probability distributions.
+It measures the overlap between the probabilities assigned to the same event by both reference and analysis samples.
+It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which the analysis sample assigns some positive probability and vice versa.
 The formula is given by:

 .. math::
     H\left(X_i^{ref},X_i^{ana}\right) = \frac{1}{\sqrt{2}}\left[\int_{}\left(\sqrt{{F}_{ref}(x)}-\sqrt{{F}_{ana}(x)}\right)^2dx\right]^{1/2}

-The implementation splits a continuous feature into bins, calculates the relative frequency for each bin from reference and analyzed data and calculates the resulting Hellinger Distance.
+In order to Calculate Hellinger Distance NannyML splits a continuous feature into bins based on the reference data.
+The relative frequency for each bin from reference and the samples of analysis data is calculated to generate the resulting Hellinger Distance.
+If there's new data in the analysis sample that does not fall into the range of the bin edges that were calculated based on reference, another bin is created that fits all that data.
+An additional bin is also created in reference and its probability/relative frequency is set to 0.
 The binning is done using `Doane's formula`_ from numpy.
 If a continuous feature has relatively low amount of unique values, meaning that unique values are less then 10% of the reference dataset size up to a maximum of 50, each value becomes a bin.